 Total AC Nameplate Rating of All Inverters:

 Inverter

-Inverter or ,to UL 1741 (most Current version) ()Yes ()No; attach product literature
+Inverter or System Tested to UL 1741 (most current version): () Yes () No If no, attach product literature.

-Manufacturer: Model: Quantity: Rating per inverter: kW Type: ()Forced Commutated ()Line Commutated ()Utility Interactive () Stand Alone Rated Output: Amps Volts Ramp Rate: Method of Grounding () Grounded ()Ungrounded Quantity of Inverters
+Manufacturer: Model:

+Quantity:

+Rating per inverter: kW

+Type:() Forced Commutated() Line Commutated() Utility Interactive() Stand Alone

+Rated Output: Amperes Volts

+Ramp Rate:

+Method of Grounding: () Grounded () Ungrounded

+Quantity of Inverters:

-If there is more than one inverter of different types or manufacturers please provide information on separate sheet.
+If there is more than one inverter of different types of manufacturers, please provide information on a separate sheet.

-If Applicable:

-Step Up Transformer Winding Configuration: Wye-Wye () Wye-Delta () Delta - Wye ()
+If applicable: Step Up Transformer Winding Configuration: () Wye-Wye () Wye-Delta () Delta-Wye

-Other existing DG such as stand-by emergency generators, other renewable technologies, microturbines, hydro, fuel cells, battery storage, etc. () Yes () No.

-If Yes provide information about existing generation on separate sheet and include detail on one-line diagram.
+Other existing DG such as emergency generators, other renewable technologies, microturbines, hydro, fuel cells, battery storage, etc: () Yes () No If yes, provide information about existing generation on separate sheet and include detail on one-line diagram.

 Signature: